vasilakisfil/Introspected-REST/README.md

 However we can't neglect the fact that influencing engineers are finally recognizing the dissimilarity of browser-based, driven by humans clients and machine-based clients.
-In fact, carving our infrastructure for machine-based clients to be similar with human-driven clients we undestimate their capabilities: **machines can be much more powerful and smart than humans.**
+In fact, carving our infrastructure for machine-based clients to be similar with human-driven clients we underestimate their capabilities: **machines can be much more powerful and smart than humans.**

 ### 12.5.
 RESTful API Description Languages
 Over the past years, there has been a trend on creating API documentation through specialized tools, like OpenAPI specification (ex.
 Swagger).